-The drainage area upstream of Syphon Canyon Dam is 0.3 square miles.
-The reservoir collects some natural runoff during the rainy season from this area.
-It primarily stores recycled water from IRWD's MWRP, which is located approximately seven miles west-southwest from Syphon Canyon Dam.
-Recycled water is conveyed from the MWRP to Rattlesnake Reservoir, and then delivered to Syphon Reservoir through the Highline Canal, which discharges directly into the reservoir.
-The reservoir has a 15-inch outlet pipe, which has a 12-inch butterfly valve on the upstream side and two 16-inch butterfly valves on the downstream side.
-The outlet pipe conveys water to a chlorination station and then into IRWD's recycled water distribution system.
-The outlet pipe can also be used to drain the reservoir by conveying water through a 48-inch reinforced concrete pipe and then into a drainage ditch.
-The ditch capacity is not known.
+The drainage area upstream of Rattlesnake Canyon Dam is 2 square miles.
+The reservoir collects natural runoff during the rainy season from this area.
+It also stores recycled water from IRWD's MWRP, which is located about seven miles southwest of Rattlesnake Canyon Dam.
+Recycled water is conveyed from the MWRP directly to Rattlesnake Canyon Reservoir.
+The reservoir has a 24-inch outlet pipe, which has four upstream slide gates and two downstream valves.
+The outlet pipe conveys water either into the recycled water distribution system, or to a drain, depending on valve positions.

-Syphon Canyon Dam has a concrete spillway which discharges into a concrete- and gunite-lined channel.
-The spillway is an ogee crest weir, with a crest elevation of 380.4 feet.
-The spillway channel is about 12 feet wide and 80 feet long.
-A spillway capacity curve is not available for Syphon Canyon Dam, and creation of one was outside the scope of this plan.
+Rattlesnake Canyon Dam has a concrete spillway which discharges into a gunite-lined channel.
+The spillway has a crest elevation of 414.4 feet.
+The bottom of the spillway channel is about 15 feet wide.
+The spillway channel discharges into a stilling basin before transitioning into a vegetated channel.
+A spillway capacity curve is not available for Rattlesnake Canyon Dam, and creation of one was outside the scope of this plan.
+The capacity of the spillway channel is not known, but its capacity would be greatly exceeded by a dam failure flood wave.

-Downstream of Syphon Canyon Dam, water from a dam failure would flow through streets, overland flow areas, and storm drain structures.
-The floodplain immediately downstream of Syphon Canyon Dam is an urban area with no natural streams or channels.
-A dam failure flood wave at this location is expected to greatly exceed the capacity of the nearby streets and storm drains.
-The first major channel to be inundated would be Peters Canyon Wash.
+Downstream of Rattlesnake Canyon Dam, water from a dam failure would flow through streets, overland flow areas, storm drain structures, and into Rattlesnake Canyon Wash.
+A dam failure flood wave at this location is expected to greatly exceed the capacity of these structures and channels.
+Channel capacity of Rattlesnake Canyon Wash is estimated to be on the order of 700 cfs.
+Inundation modeling completed for the maps in Part II shows that the capacity of this wash would be greatly exceeded by a dam failure flood wave.

+The dam failure flood wave would also inundate Peters Canyon Wash.
 OCPW has historically measured flows on Peters Canyon Wash.
 In the channel, flows are typically less than 10 cfs; however, daily discharge after storm events can be as high as 1,000 to 3,000 cfs.
-A dam failure flood wave from Syphon Canyon Dam would attenuate significantly upon arrival at Peters Canyon Wash, and is expected to be contained within the channel (see Panels 6, 7, and 8 in Part II).

-No extremely high flow, emergency flow, or dam emergency incidents are known to have occurred at Syphon Canyon Dam.
+Inundation modeling completed for the maps in Part II of this plan shows that a dam failure flood wave could exceed the capacity of Peters Canyon Wash and flood the channel and surrounding areas (see Panel 2 and Panels 4 through 8 in Part II).
+No extremely high flow or emergency flow conditions are known to have occurred at Rattlesnake Reservoir.

 The water level in the reservoir is controlled through input valves, and if a potential or developing dam safety incident requires the lowering of the reservoir level, this must be done in accordance with the standard operating procedures described in IRWD's emergency plan.
-All actions associated with controlling flow into or out of the reservoir must be coordinated with IRWD's water operations staff or a representative designated by IRWD.
+All actions associated with controlling flow into or out of the reservoir must be coordinated with the IRWD's water operations staff or a representative designated by IRWD.

-Discharge curves for the outlet pipe have not been prepared; however, the typical discharge flowrate through the 15-inch outlet pipe is 5 cfs.
-Though the reservoir has not previously been drained, the estimated time to drain it at typical discharge rates is 50 to 60 days.
-Water would be sent to the MWRP.
+Discharge curves for the outlet pipe have not been prepared; however, the typical discharge flowrate through the 24-inch outlet pipe is 15 to 25 cfs.
+At these typical discharge rates, the estimated time to drain the full reservoir would be 30 to 60 days.